segmentio/segment-docs/src/engage/profiles/csv-upload.md

 ## Set user subscriptions

-Use the CSV Uploader to set subscription states for user email addresses or phone numbers.
-Subscription states help you track which email addresses and numbers you have permission to market to.
+Use the CSV Uploader to set subscription states for user email addresses and phone numbers.

 > info ""
 > Each user profile in a Segment workspace can have multiple email addresses and phone numbers, all with different subscription states.